abhijeeth-babu/asus-x513-fedora/README.md

 ---

-# Brightness Adjustment for Fedora
+# Brightness Adjustment for VivoBook_ASUSLaptop X513UA_KM513UA

-These scripts help restore screen brightness after waking from suspend on Fedora 40 with GNOME and Wayland.
+These scripts help restore screen brightness after waking from suspend, and after logging in from lockscreen.

 ### Files